 - They need a reliable, safe place to live.

-- They need social networks and relationship that offer friendship, support, hope and love.
+- They need social networks and relationships that offer friendship, support, hope, and love.

 - They must provide diverse services.

 - They must respect individual beliefs regarding health, daily practices, and cultural needs.

 - They must try to reduce discrepancies in access to health resources and outcomes.

 The SAMSHA website offers these guidelines:

 - Behavioral health is crucial to good mental and physical health.

 - Treatment is effective.